 5. Share capital

 Now it is time to enter the share capital.
-The minimum share capital for a limited company is 2500 euros but you can increase the amount if you are sure about it.
+The minimum share capital for a limited company is 1 euro cent starting from 1 February 2023 but you can increase the amount up to 50 000 euros.
 The pie diagram changes according to the figures you enter for each shareholder.
-The minimum share is 1 euro cent, which is 1/250 000 of the company or 0.00004% if using the minimum share capital of 2500 euros
+The minimum share is 1 euro cent, which means an additional 1 cent for each shareholder if equal shares for multiple founders.

 Please do not assign any special rights to shares or shareholders unless it is necessary.
 It might make your life more complicated in the future.
 For a company with two founders holding each 50 % of the shares the normal 51% voting procedures and profit distribution rules work just fine and these are included in the standard statutes.